How to deploy AI21's Jamba family models with Azure AI Foundry

 to open its Details page.Select Deploy to open a serverless API deployment window for the model.

-Alternatively, you can initiate a deployment by starting from your project in AI Studio.
+Alternatively, you can initiate a deployment by starting from the Models + endpoints page in AI Foundry portal.

-From the left sidebar of your project, select Components > Deployments.
+- From the left navigation pane of your project, select My assets > Models + endpoints.

-Search for and select a AI21 model like
+- Search for and select an AI21 model like

 AI21 Jamba 1.5 Large